MOOC – Advertising and Society

 For more information, or to enroll, go here.

-This course is brought to you by the Advertising Educational Foundation in association with Duke University.
+This course is brought to you by the AEF in association with Duke University.

 "Our future marketing and advertising leaders are not just looking for a job, they are looking for a meaningful career that will make a positive impact on society."— Gord McLean, President and CEO at ANA Educational Foundation